Tc2r1/Assorted-Projects/GrossFilms/README.md

 # HIGHEST GROSSING FILMS!
-With the following list of movies (attached image), create an Activity that includes a RecyclerView that shows on each item the name of the movie, the Distributor and the Gross money:
+With the following list of movies (attached image), create an Activity that includes a RecyclerView that shows on each item the name of the movie, the Distributor and the Gross Profits:

 ![Image of Films](http://i.imgur.com/xLQy4Kb.png)

 Remember to use a ViewHolder and an Adapter.

 Result:

 ![Video Of App](http://i.imgur.com/vWy6CNk.gif)

 **NOTES: **